lakenen/cuttlefish.cards/README.md

 # Cuttlefish, The Card Game

-This is the website for Cuttlefish, The Card Game.
+This is the website and official rules for Cuttlefish, The Card Game.

 http://cuttlefish.cards